Mobile and Ohio Railroad: History

 The start of the Civil War shortly after the completion of the line saw it converted to military use and it quickly became a military target for both sides during the war.
-Following the conflict the M&O had to be almost entirely rebuilt and was facing near total financial ruin due in part to an unpaid debt of $5,228,562 that had been owed by the Confederate government.
+Following the conflict the M&O had to be almost entirely rebuilt and was facing near total financial ruin due in part to an unpaid debt of $5,228,562 owed by the Confederate government.
 It was placed in receivership in 1875 and did not emerge until eight years later.

-By 1870 the operators had seen the need to complete the line all the way to Cairo and make it the northern terminus instead of Columbus, but financial problems stood in the way.
+By 1870 the operators saw the need to complete the line all the way to Cairo and make it the northern terminus instead of Columbus, but financial problems stood in the way.
 Finally on May 1, 1882, the extension to Cairo was opened.
 The company then acquired the St. Louis and Cairo Railroad, which was narrow gauge.
 They converted it to and had a line from Mobile to St. Louis, Missouri.

 The entire railroad was converted to standard gauge in 1885 — a year prior to the massive conversion of the other southern railroads.

 In 1896 the company decided to build a line from its Columbus, Mississippi, terminal toward Florida.
 On June 30, 1898, the Tuscaloosa to Montgomery line opened in Alabama, along with two short branch lines.
 That same year they decided to build a 39 mi line from Mobile to Alabama Port and Bayou La Batre, naming it the Mobile and Bay Shore Railway.
 It was completed in 1899.

 The M&O's stockholders and bondholders accepted a stock exchange plan in 1901 from Southern Railway.
 A merger of the two was attempted in 1902 but vetoed by Mississippi governor James K. Vardaman.
 Thereafter the M&O continued operations under Southern's control.
 From 1908 the M&O was considered to be a highly prosperous railroad, but net income declined sharply after 1926 and by 1930 the M&O had a net deficit of almost $1,000,000.
 On June 3, 1932, the M&O went into receivership again.
 Southern was accused of having violated the Clayton Antitrust Act by using the M&O for its own profit at the expense of the M&O, though the case was dropped in 1933.
 Southern sold its M&O bonds in 1940 to the Gulf, Mobile and Northern Railroad.
 The GM&N was then combined with the M&O to form the Gulf, Mobile and Ohio Railroad.